 The Karoo region in the Western Cape of South Africa is home to some of the best fossils of early dinosaurs.
 In fact, it is estimated that some 80% of the mammalian fossils found to date were found in the Karoo.
 In southern Africa, rocks of the Karoo Supergroup cover almost two-thirds of the present land surface, including central Cape Province, almost all of Orange Free State, western Natal, much of south-east Transvaal, Zambia, Zimbabwe and Malawi.

 8. Second Largest Producers of Fruits

 South Africa is the second largest fruit producers in the entire world.
-The optimal climatic condition of the the country has made it possible to support quite a large range and species of fruits.
-South Africa seems to be well balanced climatically and apart from the fruit depot of the world, SA is ranked first in the world for its floral kingdom and is home to the world’s smallest succulent plants (less than 10 mm) and the largest (the baobab).
+The optimal climatic condition of the country has made it possible to support quite a large range and species of fruits.
+South Africa seems to be well-balanced climatically and apart from the fruit depot of the world, SA is ranked first in the world for its floral kingdom and is home to the world’s smallest succulent plants (less than 10 mm) and the largest (the baobab).